Why Am I Blood While Coughing? Haemoptysis Causes & Medical Advice

 Coughing up blood, or haemoptysis, is a symptom that warrants careful attention.
 While it can be caused by relatively minor conditions like bronchitis, it may also indicate more serious issues such as lung cancer or pulmonary embolism.
 Understanding the potential causes, recognising accompanying symptoms, and seeking prompt medical care are essential steps in managing this condition.

 If you or someone you know is experiencing haemoptysis, don’t delay—book an appointment with a healthcare professional today.
-At Chase Lodge Hospital, we are dedicated to providing expert care and support for all our patients.
-Your health is too important to wait.

 References